 Amitriptyline is a medication for the treatment of depression, pain, and migraines.
 It acts through a number of different mechanisms.
 When taken orally, it blocks acetylcholine receptors in the glands that secrete saliva and thereby reduces drooling.

-AtroPen is a medication that is used to treat nerve agent poisoning, decrease saliva production, and reduce muscle spasms of the gastrointestinal tract as well as urinary and gallbladder systems.
+AtroPen is used to treat nerve agent poisoning, decrease saliva production, and reduce muscle spasms of the gastrointestinal tract, as well as urinary and gallbladder systems.

-When injected into salivary glands, AtroPen blocks the action of acetylcholine by binding to its receptors on the glands and reduces drooling.
+When injected into salivary glands, AtroPen blocks the action of acetylcholine by binding to its receptors on the glands and may reduce drooling.